8 Product Needs That Are Important for Adult Incontinence

 3. Leakage Protection

 For many adults living with incontinence, protection from unexpected and embarrassing leaks is a top priority when they are enjoying an active social life outside the home.
 Leakage protection is also a significant concern for both impaired users and their caregivers.
-In this situation, leaks require more frequent changes but also laundering of soiled clothes and bed linens, which can consume valuable time and money.
-A core design that quickly acquires liquid, distributes it throughout the core and keeps the liquid contained without rewetting the user is essential for protecting against leaks.
+In this situation, leaks require more frequent changes and laundering of soiled clothes and bed linens.
+This can consume valuable time and money.
+A core design that quickly acquires liquid, distributes it throughout the core, and keeps the liquid contained without rewetting the user is essential for protecting against leaks.

 Learn more about Core Needs in Adult Incontinence.